Jais-Abhi/Enigma/README.md

 make changes in your code

     check branch : git branch
-    create your own branch with your name : git branch -m "your_name"     ---> adarsh_kumar check your updated branch : git branch
+    create your own branch with your name : git branch -m "your_name"
+    check your updated branch : git branch